agraef/pd-lua/tutorial/pd-lua-intro.md

 end
 ~~~

+And here is the usual test patch:

 ![Clock example](08-clock.png)

+An explanation of `self.clock:set(systime)` is still in order.
+In contrast to `self.clock:delay(time)`, this schedules a timeout at the given *absolute* time given in `pd.TIMEUNITPERMSEC` units.
+This may be preferable in some situations, e.g., if you have to schedule some events that use increasing timestamps instead of delta times.
+Version 0.12.12 of Pd-Lua adds the `pd.TIMEUNITPERMSEC` constant and some support functions for dealing with these time values:

+- `pd.systime()`: Returns the current time in `pd.TIMEUNITPERMSEC` units.
+You can use this to derive a value for `self.clock:set`'s `systime` argument.
+For instance, `self.clock:set(pd.systime() + time * pd.TIMEUNITPERMSEC)` is equivalent to `self.clock:delay(time)`.
+- `pd.timesince(systime)`: Returns the time since the given `systime` in msec.
+You might use this to measure the time between two events, like Pd's built-in `timer` object does.
+In particular, `pd.timesince(0)` gives you the msec equivalent of  `pd.systime()`, i.e., Pd's current time in msec.

+Also note that the notion of time alluded to above is Pd's internal or *logical* time which always advances monotonically (until it wraps around) with each dsp tick, i.e., once per 64 samples with Pd's default block size setting.

 More comprehensive examples using clocks can be found in the Pd-Lua distribution; have a look, e.g., at ldelay.pd_lua and luametro.pd_lua.
 Also, lpipe.pd_lua demonstrates how to dynamically create an entire collection of clocks in order to implement a delay line for a stream of messages.